malmukhtar/Image-comparison/README.md

 # Content
 This repository is made of two files, the first one compares between two images, and the other one compares between and image and a set of images and returns the path of the image with the highest similarity percentage.

+# Theory
+This script compares the contours of the shapes using the OpenCV library.